GrokInteractive/compendium/handbook/README.md

 Your Grok Interactive email is a GMail account and follows the format `firstname.lastname@grok-interactive.com`.
 Once your email has been created by an administrator you can login with the credentials provided to you.

 Once you log in you should see invitations to the following services:
-* Trello &mdash; for project workflow
+* Trello &mdash; for project work-flow
 * Slack &mdash; for team messaging
 * GoToMeeting &mdash; for meetings
 * Github &mdash; repository